Many owners check the air temperature before walking their dog, but the ground under your dog's paws can be just as important.

 Why pavement temperature matters

 Your dog is in direct contact with the ground for the whole walk.
 If the surface is too hot, paw pads can burn, and the risk increases the longer your dog is on that surface.
+Using a paw balm regularly can help keep pads conditioned, though it is not a substitute for avoiding hot surfaces.

 Dark pavements, tarmac, and areas with no shade can be particularly harsh in warm weather.